xrip/pico-atari2600/README.md

 Based on Atari 2600 emulator by David Grubb https://github.com/dgrubb/HiFive1-2600/tree/master/atari

 # Building
 To get it working you should have an Murmulator (development) board with VGA output.
+Schematics available here at https://github.com/AlexEkb4ever/MURMULATOR_classical_scheme

 Or connect your Raspberry Pi Pico to VGA using 8 resistors:
 ```